 - Selection of appropriate rates of amortisation and depreciation for intangible and tangible non-current assets.
 The annual depreciation and amortisation charges for intangible and tangible non-current assets are sensitive to changes in the estimated useful economic lives of the assets.
 The useful economic lives and residual values are reassessed annually.
 They are amended when necessary, to reflect current estimates, based on technological advancement, future investments, economic utilisation and physical condition of the assets (see notes 13 and 14 for the carrying amount of intangible and tangible non-current assets). - Allowances against the valuation of inventories.
 Inventories are stated at the lower of cost and net realisable value.
 When estimating the net realisable value of inventories, management considers the nature and condition of inventory, as well as applying assumptions around anticipated saleability of finished goods and future usage of raw materials.
-The stock provision at the reporting date amounted to £631,000 (2019: £408,000) (see note 17 for the net carrying amount of inventories and details of the provisions made). - Impairment of goodwill and intangible assets.
-The directors review whether goodwill is impaired on an annual basis which requires an estimation of the value in use of the cash generating units to which the goodwill, and any intangible assets, are allocated.
+The stock provision at the reporting date amounted to £664,000 (2020: £631,000) (see note 17 for the net carrying amount of inventories and details of the provisions made). - Impairment of goodwill and intangible assets.
+The Directors review whether goodwill is impaired on an annual basis which requires an estimation of the value in use of the cash generating units to which the goodwill, and any intangible assets, are allocated.
 This involves estimation of future cash flows and choosing a suitable discount rate (see note 14 for further disclosure).
-As disclosed in notes 3 and 14, the results for the year ended 31 December 2020 include an impairment of £nil (2019: £1,034,000). - Impairment of tangible non-current assets.
+As disclosed in notes 3 and 14, the results for the year ended 31 December 2021 include an impairment of £nil (2020: £nil). - Impairment of tangible non-current assets.
 At each reporting date the directors review the carrying amount of the Group's tangible non-current assets to determine whether there has been any indication that those assets have suffered an impairment loss.
 If any such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of any impairment loss.
-In 2019, this review resulted in an increase in the carrying value of the Baildon property and a reversal against an impairment provision previously recorded, as detailed in note 13.
-The revised carrying amount has been derived from a professional valuation of the property and whilst any valuation involves a degree of estimation, the directors consider that the degree of uncertainty is sufficiently
+In 2021, this review resulted in an increase in the carrying value of the Baildon property and a reversal against an impairment provision previously recorded, as detailed in note 13.
+The revised carrying amount has been derived from a professional valuation of the property and whilst any valuation involves a degree of estimation, the directors consider that the degree of uncertainty is sufficiently reduced by the use of an appropriately qualified third party and have concluded that a reversal of the previous impairment recorded in 2017 is appropriate.